vncsmyrnk/accidents-analysis-mg/README.md

 Data analysis on traffic accidents that occurred in the state of "Minas Gerais", Brazil.

 The data source is located on [Portal de Dados Abertos do Estado de Minas Gerais website](https://dados.mg.gov.br/dataset/dados_acidentes_terrestres/resource/51c9d227-5ac8-44d5-9b8b-fc894df8032a).
 The data collected spans from 2010 to 2024.
 City locations were obtained from the [geoinfo GitHub repository](https://github.com/alanwillms/geoinfo).
+Other data source used was [Dados abertos da Policia Rodoviaria Federal](https://www.gov.br/prf/pt-br/acesso-a-informacao/dados-abertos/dados-abertos-acidentes).

+The first two were used to build the [Fatal Traffic Accident Analysis in Minas Gerais](https://public.tableau.com/app/profile/vinicius.mayrink/viz/TrafficAccidentAnalysisinMinasGerais/Dashboard1) Tableau visualization.
+The second one was used to build the [Traffic Accident Analysis in Minas Gerais]() Tableau visualization.

 The purpose of this study is to provide insights for future improvements to traffic legislation, in order to make it safer.

 The full visualization of the project is available on [Tableau](https://public.tableau.com/app/profile/vinicius.mayrink/viz/TrafficAccidentAnalysisinMinasGerais/Dashboard1).

 ## Partial results

+### First analysis

 ![Bar plot of mean age of people who died in traffic accidents in Belo Horizonte](https://github.com/vncsmyrnk/traffic-accidents-analysis-mg/blob/main/src/output/img/fatal-mean_age_per_year_in_bh.png)
 <br>